Lab-for-Integrated-Decision-Support/simul-hgb/README.md

 ## Analysis

 Analysis proceeds first independently on each site, then we aggregate the data files from each site to generate the final figures.
 Note that each Markdown file has functions written in chunks.
+These functions were pulled out to the package following development and testing.

 ### Site-wise Analysis